Raffaello/sdl2-vga-terminal/README.md

 It is just a VGA font terminal using SDL2.

-the VGA fonts are related to a [vgabios](http://savannah.nongnu.org/projects/vgabios/) project.
+the VGA fonts are related to [vgabios](http://savannah.nongnu.org/projects/vgabios/) project.

 At the moment support only mode 3.